← Back to Field Notes

 Layer 3: The Agent (Optional, But Increasingly Common)

-Not every system includes an agent, but many modern ones do.
+Not every system includes an agent, but many modern systems do.

 When present, this layer is responsible for planning, coordinating actions, and managing multi-step execution.
 A high-level request such as “build this feature” or “fix this issue” is translated into a sequence of actions that move the system toward a goal.